 Motor racing-Hamilton back on top in 70th Anniversary GP practice

-Lewis Hamilton led team mate Valtteri Bottas in a Mercedes one-two in practice for Formula One's 70th Anniversary Grand Prix at Silverstone on Friday.
+Lewis Hamilton led team mate Valtteri Bottas in a Mercedes one-two in practice for Formula One's 70th Anniversary Grand Prix on Friday as he set his sights on a second home win over successive weekends.

-The six-times world champion, chasing a fourth win in a row on Sunday to stretch his 30 point lead over the Finn, lapped with a fastest time of one minute 25.606 seconds using medium tyres on a hot but cloudy afternoon.
-Bottas, who had been fastest in the day's first session as drivers got to grips with Pirelli's softer tyres, was 0.176 slower.
+The six-times world champion, chasing a fourth win in a row on Sunday to stretch his 30-point lead over the Finn, lapped with a fastest time of one minute 25.606 seconds using medium tyres on a hot but cloudy afternoon.
+Bottas, who had been fastest in the day's first session at Silverstone as drivers got to grips with Pirelli's softer tyres, was 0.176 slower.

+Hamilton won last Sunday's British Grand Prix at the same circuit from pole position and despite a last lap puncture.
+"I think it's been generally a good day.
+We had understanding, good findings from last week and I think made some small adjustments which have cut off a millisecond here and there," said Hamilton.

 Hulkenberg, replacing Sergio Perez after the Mexican contracted COVID-19 and then tested positive for a second time, was fourth in the opening session.
 Ferrari's Charles Leclerc was fifth and seventh fastest respectively but team mate Sebastian Vettel suffered an engine failure in the afternoon and ended up 14th.